asafch/pointcloud_viewer/README.md

 9. You'll have to change some hard-coded paths in certain files in order for this to work properly.
 10. Cloud input files are assumed to be in `.gszf` format.
 11. Cultural models transformation files are assumed to be in `.csv` format, and their actual content in a certain format.
-12. Same goes for the transofrmation files that depict the clouds' transformations from local spaces to global space.
+12. Same goes for the transformation files that depict the clouds' transformations from local spaces to global space.

 ## Usage
 1. Load the app.